pfsense/docs/source/hardware/boot-troubleshooting.rst

 BIOS/Disk Errors
 ----------------

-- If after installation, a “cannot load kernel” error is observed, or the firewall hangs at the spinner (/):
+- If after installation, a "cannot load kernel" error is observed, or the firewall hangs at the spinner (/):

   - Make sure BIOS is up to date
   - Reinstall but do not check the packet mode option during boot block installation process
-  - Set the HDD mode in BIOS to LBA (don't use “auto”, the detected geometry is different if it is set to auto and it fails)
+  - Set the HDD mode in BIOS to LBA (don't use "auto", the detected geometry is different if it is set to auto and it fails)
   - Set the HDD mode in BIOS to CHS if the above fails
   - Set AHCI mode in the BIOS